Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Self-Supervised Domain Calibration and Uncertainty Estimation

 To filter the VPR matches, we first compute the relative pose between the pairs of images and integrate this information, as loop closures, in the SLAM pose graph.
-Thus, for each keyframe, we compute the relative pose between itself and the first image in its associated list (the best match).
+For each keyframe, we compute the relative pose between itself and the first image in its associated list (the best match).
 If we are able to successfully compute a relative pose measurement (i.e., loop closure), we store the two images as a (anchor, positive) training sample.
 Otherwise, we repeat the process with the next best match in the list.
-To obtain the negative samples, we go through the remaining best VPR matches in the sorted list and select up to 10 images for which a loop closure cannot be computed due to a lack of keypoint correspondences.
+To obtain the negative samples, we go through the remaining best VPR matches in the sorted list and select up to $N$ images for which a loop closure cannot be computed due to a lack of keypoint correspondences. $N$ is set according to the available GPU memory for training.
 This way, we ensure that we extract the negative samples that appear the most similar to the anchor, yet that are not sufficiently similar to compute a loop closure.
 In other words, we select the most valuable negative samples for training, since they represent invalid VPR matches made by the uncalibrated network.
-This results in training tuples (1 anchor, 1 positive, 10 negatives) for each keyframe in the sequence.
+This results in training tuples (1 anchor, 1 positive, $N$ negatives) for each keyframe in the sequence.

 Given the possible occurrence of perceptual aliasing, the computability of a relative pose measurement between the current anchor and positive frames, is not enough to guarantee that it is a correct place recognition match (see \cref{fig:pgo}).
-Using an incorrect sample could contaminate the tuning set and lead the VPR system to even more errors.
-To avoid this issue, we add the computed relative pose measurements to the SLAM pose graph as a loop closure and perform robust estimation using the Graduated Non-Convexity method~\cite{yangGraduatedNonConvexityRobust2020}.
+Thus, we add the computed relative pose measurements to the SLAM pose graph as a loop closure and perform robust estimation using the Graduated Non-Convexity method~\cite{yangGraduatedNonConvexityRobust2020}.

-From the resulting optimized pose graph, we can compute the error associated with every measurement and classify the VPR matches as inliers (correct) or outliers (incorrect).
-We then remove the training tuples corresponding to outliers from the tuning set.
-Thus, cleansing the tuning set from VPR matches that are in contradiction with the geometric structure of the pose graph.
+From the resulting optimized pose graph, we can compute the error associated with every measurement and classify the VPR matches as correct or incorrect.
+A large error means that the match is in contradiction with the geometric structure of the pose graph and therefore incorrect.
+We then sort the measurements into the subsets of training samples $S_{correct}$ and $S_{incorrect}$.
+The two subsets will be used with different loss functions during training.